Sileby: Sport

 Sileby has a great number of sporting clubs, many of which have enjoyed success in recent years.
-There are well established clubs and facilities for cricket, football, tennis, lawn bowls, rugby, baseball and shooting amongst others.
+There are well established clubs and facilities for cricket, football, Kickboxing, tennis, lawn bowls, rugby, baseball and shooting amongst others.

+KickboxUK, a Professional Kickboxing Association club has two Kickboxing classes broken down into age groups that take place in Sileby Community Centre every week on Monday, there are 2 different classes which run, a Juniors Class and an Adults Class.

 Sileby Town Rugby Football Club (also known as the Sileby Vikings) was established in 2006 and now plays in Midlands Division 4 East (South), as well as the local Leicestershire Leagues, using the facilities at Platts Lane Recreation Ground in the nearby village of Cossington.
 They currently run a First XV, Second XV and since August 2015 a Ladies XV has also been added.
 They also raise thousands of pounds for local and national charities in August each year by pulling a 10-tonne truck for 10 miles through the local villages using nothing but people power.
 This is a very popular event that draws crowds of villagers along the route and also to welcome them back and join in the celebrations.

-Long Alley Skittles is a sport that is fairly unique to this part of the East Midlands and there are two venues in the village where it can be played, with two teams based at each.
-The Working Men's Club and Conservative Club both have skittle alleys which play host to competitive league fixtures on most Friday nights throughout the season (usually September to April).
+Sileby Town Cricket Club competes in the Leicestershire & Rutland Cricket League, and the club's first team play in the league's Premier Division.
+In 2025, the first team will be captained by Josh Winterton.

 Community

 Sileby has a community magazine, Talk@Sileby.
-The magazine is published by volunteers three times a year.
-Electronic copies of all issues can be found on the village website (another project run by volunteers).
+The magazine is published by volunteers three times a year..

-Sileby Community Centre is located on the High Street and has a large main hall with numerous ancillary rooms including a kitchen and bar, as well as a separate sports hall.
-The main hall contains a large stage area for performances, with an adjoining room where props can be stored and performers can get changed and access the stage.
-The Community Centre is housed in what was formerly Sileby Wesleyan Methodist Church that was given to the village some years ago and is now managed by the Parish Council.
-Many different classes and events regularly take place here for all ages, including badminton, Zumba dancing and junior gymnastics classes.
+Sileby Community Centre is located on the High Street in what was formerly Sileby Wesleyan Methodist Church.

-Sileby Library was handed over by L.C.C. to a group of trustees/volunteers in December, 2015 and is now known as Sileby Community Library.
+Sileby Library was handed over by L.C.C. to a group of trustees/volunteers in December 2015 and is now known as Sileby Community Library.

 There is an active Scout group which meets at its HQ on Brook Street and includes Rainbows, Brownies, Guides, Beavers, Cubs and Scouts classes on weekday evenings.

-There are now several cafes in the village, including "The Green Place" which also doubles as an eco-friendly and recycling educational centre with natural habitats and small ponds for wildlife for people to enjoy.

 Sileby has shifted from its industrial past producing clothing to being a commuter town, with few industrial buildings remaining.
-Notable survivors are the factories on Seagrave Road, currently occupied by the village's last remaining hosier amongst other uses.
+Notable survivors are the factories on Seagrave Road, currently occupied by the village's last remaining hosier.